Lok Sabha adjourned till tomorrow amid logjam over Manipur issue | www.lokmattimes.com

 Amit Shah, who was in the house, when it reconvened at 2:30 pm, said that the government is ready for the discussion over the Manipur crisis but the opposition however stuck to its position, asking for Modi’s response in Lok Sabha.

-Owing to the pandemonium, only a few bills could be introduced in Lok Sabha and Question Hour ran for half an hour only.
+Owing to the pandemonium, only a few bills could be introduced in Lok Sabha and Question Hour ran for half an hour.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app